abinit/abinit/doc/tutorial/rf1.md

 changes with respect to the file ~abinit/tests/tutorespfn/Input/trf1_1.in: the change of [[xred]], and the reading of the wavefunction file, using the [[irdwfk]] input variable.

+Then, you can make the run, following the same command as before, with a different files file, referring to trf1_2.in.
-Then, you can make the run.
-The symmetry is lowered with respect to the ground-state geometry, so that the number of k-points increases a lot, and of course, the CPU time.
+The symmetry is lowered
+with respect to the ground-state geometry, so that the number of k-points increases a lot, and of course, the CPU time.